m-alhumaid/m-alhumaid/README.md

 - 🌍 **Based in** Riyadh, Saudi Arabia.
 - 🎓 **Bachelor's in** Software Engineering.
 - 💼 Recently completed **SkillsBridge**, a platform designed to connect professionals with skill development opportunities.
 Currently exploring new features to enhance its functionality.
-- 🔥 Passionate about building scalable and efficient **full-stack solutions**.
+- 🔥 Passionate about building scalable and efficient solutions.
 - 🛠️ Exploring **DevOps practices** to automate deployment processes and improve collaboration between development and operations teams.

 ## 🛠️ Tech Stack & Tools